Amna-Hassan04/Amna-Hassan04.github.io/content/event/Deep learning in python/index.md

 summary: Delivered a beginner-friendly workshop on Deep Learning, covering neural network fundamentals and guiding participants to build their first AI model with Keras and TensorFlow.
 abstract: |
-  On September 25th, 2025, I had the opportunity to deliver a **hands-on workshop** on *Introduction to Deep Learning*, organized by iCodeGuru.
+  On September 25th, 2025, I had the opportunity to deliver a **hands-on workshop** on *Introduction to Deep Learning*, organized by iCodeGuru in Urdu Language of Pakistan.
   The session introduced participants to the **core concepts of neural networks** such as perceptrons, activation functions, forward & backpropagation, loss functions, and optimizers.
   To keep it practical, we built a **digit recognition model** using the MNIST dataset with **Keras + TensorFlow**, giving participants real coding experience.

 date: '2025-09-10T23:00:00Z'
 all_day: false

-publishDate: '2025-09-10T25:00:00Z'
+publishDate: '2025-09-10T23:00:00Z'

 authors:
   - admin